 - A regular pentagon has 5 equal sides and all the interior angles measures to 108 degrees.

-- A quadrilateral which has unequal sides.
+- A quadrilateral with unequal sides.

-- An isosceles triangle has only two of its sides equal and the third side has a different measurement.
+- An isosceles triangle has only two of its sides equal, and the third side has a different measurement.

 In a convex polygon, the measure of the interior angle is less than 180 degrees.
 It is exactly opposite to the concave polygon.
 The vertices of a convex polygon are always outwards.